Markers Review for Artists

 Lightfastness is the durability of paint (pigment or dye) to resist fading when exposed to light.

-All marker pens in this review are of high quality and by well-known brands.
+All markers in this review are of high quality and by well-known brands.
 I had no issue with any of them when it comes to fading, as long as they are kept away from direct sunlight.

 Direct Sunlight Test: